Getty Images

 For field employees visiting client sites who need to complete sales orders outside the office, they can use Power Apps along with a subscription to Microsoft Dynamics 365.
 This integration enables users to extract and insert data into the Dynamics 365 CRM with easy-to-use forms.

-6. Service request applications
+6. Service request apps

 Some businesses use Power Apps to build an interactive helpdesk tool that permits users to submit IT tickets from the app.
 Other organizations use it to collect service requests for facility maintenance, HR, purchase orders and more.

-7. Applications with complex entity relationships
+7. Apps with complex entity relationships

 The model-driven approach can help users build apps to support complex relationships and manage information properly.
 Developers can create apps within the platform and enable Power Apps users to develop entities in the app.
 That way, users don't have to build all the different screens needed for the CRUD -- create, read, update and delete -- cycle.
-This reduces the development time, as users can quickly generate fully functioning apps within the platform.
+This capability reduces the development time, as users can quickly generate fully functioning apps within the platform.

 Many organizations resorted to paper to track information gathered from these tests.
 For other businesses, Power Apps enabled them to develop custom apps to address these new challenges.
 Businesses could create apps for mobile devices or tablets to track visitor counts, temperature checks and appointments to quickly and efficiently meet pandemic restrictions.